xiaonansli/RepData_PeerAssessment1/PA1_template.md

 In the column 1 of this data table, there is about 13.11% of missing values (NAs).
 The total number of NA is 2304.

 ###2.Filling in all of the missing values in the dataset by the mean for that 5-minute interval.###

-First, we add an index to the dataframe
+In this section,I will use average steps in each 5-minute interval to replace the NA's.
+First, I'll add an index to the dataframe

 ```r